mateusabelli/mateusabelli/README.md

-### Hello, World! 👋
+I'm **Mateus** `/mah-teh-oos/`, an **open source** developer **enthusiast**.
+I enjoy using my skills and being creative to solve problems, or just to have fun creating and learning.

-I'm a full-stack developer who is passionate about creating practical solutions and making a positive impact within the open-source community.
-I strive to learn something new every day to continuously improve my skills and knowledge.
-If you'd like to say hello or have any questions, feel free to reach out to me via email.
-I'd love to connect with you!
+I work as a tech support assistant by day, and by night I work as a developer of my future.
+You can reach me via **e-mail** and I'll be happy to reply to your message _asap_.